 Catriona has represented police forces, family members and a healthcare professional.
 She has been instructed to handle applications for witness anonymity, public interest immunity and judicial review claims challenging the verdict of inquests.
 She regularly advises on case preparation, witness handling and disclosure.

-Inquest into the death of Michael Dowling – jury inquest into the death of a man who committed suicide during the execution of an arrest warrant.
+Inquest into the death of Michael Dowling – Acted for a police force in an inquest into the death of a man who committed suicide during the execution of an arrest warrant.

 Inquest into the death of Shawn Browne – acting on behalf of West Midlands Police in an Article 2 inquest, before a jury, into the death of a suspect during a police pursuit.

 Inquest into the death of Joshua Brown – instructed by Surrey Police to act in an Article 2 inquest, held with a jury, into the death of a pedestrian during a police response to a 999 call.